Health In The Bay – AILMENTS – Skin

 Eczema is a term for a variety of skin irritations.
 It is also called dermatitis with the most common form of dermatitis being atopic dermatitis.
 It tends to cause redness and itching, it is often long lasting (chronic) and tends to flare periodically and then subside.
 It is common in children but can also affect adults.
 It may be exacerbated by food intolerances, stress or environmental allergens such as dust, pet hair or grasses, and generally poor gut health.

-If you are affected by general stress, Acupuncture can be very effective in helping your body cope better.
-Acupuncture can also help improve your health overall, including gut health.
 If you are going through a particularly stressful period or experience, or you feel you don’t deal with stress very well, a few sessions with a Psychotherapist can give you tools to deal with it and get through it.

 Seeing a Nutritionist is very beneficial in improving gut health.
 They can address leaky gut, restore beneficial gut flora to optimal levels, identify and remove food intolerances and provide support with selective nutrients to promote healthy skin production.